•Discoverable in the Web of Science

 Journal of International Medical Research is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of a page charge which is paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

-All figures submitted in colour will be printed online and in print issue free of charge.
+All figures submitted will be printed online in colour free of charge.

 Journal of International Medical Research welcomes original articles which demonstrate strong evidence of clinical applicability, are scientifically robust and highly appropriate for an international general medical readership.

 The following article types are permitted: Review, Meta-Analysis, Case Report, Pre-Clinical Research Report and Clinical Research Report.

 Research Reports should be divided into Introduction, Patients & Methods/Materials & Methods, Results, Discussion, Acknowledgements, Declaration of Conflicting Interests and References.

 Review articles and other types of papers may take their own relevant main headings.